From hidden order to skyrmions: Quantum Hall states in an extended Hofstadter-Fermi-Hubbard model: Periodic boundaries: Cylinder geometry

 \subsubsection{Energetic landscape:\\Ground state energy \& spin polarization}

-Contrary to the open boundary geometry, we start our discussion of the cylinders by providing an overview of the energetic landscape in the $S_z=0~(0.5)$ sector~\footnote{For an additional discussion of the spin-polarized sector see Appendix~\ref{appendix:cylinder:spinpolarizedEnergetics}.}.
+Contrary to the open boundary geometry, we start our discussion of the cylinders by providing an overview of the energetic landscape in the $S_z=0~(0.5)$ sector for even (odd) numbers of particles~\footnote{For an additional discussion of the spin-polarized sector see Appendix~\ref{appendix:cylinder:spinpolarizedEnergetics}.}.
 To stabilize our numerical results, we supplement our simulations by ground state searches in the $S_z=\nicefrac{N}{2}$ sector for those points in parameter space where we find first signs of ferromagnetic ordering.
 Note that in these regimes the energy difference between the $S_z=\nicefrac{N}{2}$ and $0$ states are very small, making convergence of our simulations especially challenging in the $S_z=0$ case.

 As a first observable, we consider the charge gap $\Delta\mu(N)$ as a proxy for the incompressibility of the ground state, see Fig.~\ref{fig:cylinder:EnergeticLandscape}(a).
 We find incompressible states at $\nu=1$ irrespectively of the interaction strength.
 Here, the absence of a single peak at exactly $\nu=1$ is a result of the degeneracy of the edge states due to the inversion symmetry of the model, which splits the peak into the double peak structure observed here.
-The signal is less pronounced in the case of pure Hubbard interactions ($\nicefrac{V}{J}=0$) than in the extended-Hubbard case, where the charge gap is roughly comparable to the band gap, $ \Delta\mu(\nu=1) \approx \nicefrac{\Delta}{J}$.
+The signal is less pronounced in the case of pure Hubbard interactions ($\nicefrac{V}{J}=0$) than in the extended-Hubbard case, where the charge gap is roughly comparable to the band gap, $\Delta\mu(\nu=1) \approx \Delta$.
 Nevertheless, our results indicate the stability of an incompressible quantum Hall state at $\nu=1$ already for the pure Hubbard model, in agreement with earlier studies~\cite{Palm2023,Ding2024}.

 Furthermore, we find that finite nearest-neighbor interactions ($\nicefrac{V}{J}=1$) stabilize incompressible states close to $\nu=\nicefrac{1}{3}$, $\nicefrac{1}{2}$ and $\nicefrac{2}{3}$ with a charge gap on the order $\approx 0.2 J$.
 We note that the incompressible state at $\nu=\nicefrac{1}{2}$ is likely to be an artifact of the cylinder geometry, since the $\ket{\hdots1010\hdots}$-CDW forming in this case has a large gap upon adding an additional particle due to the nearest-neighbor repulsion.
 In contrast, the unpolarized state at $\nu=\nicefrac{2}{3}$ might be related to states observed~\cite{Clark1989,Eisenstein1990,Engel1992,Du1995,Holmes1994,Kukushkin1999} and studied numerically~\cite{Xie1989,Maksym1989,Chakraborty1990a,Pichler2025} in the continuum.
 We leave a more detailed characterization of the states found here to future studies and focus on the spin-polarized candidates for skyrmion formation at $\nu=1$ and $\nicefrac{1}{3}$.